digiassetX/DigiAssets-Protocol-Specifications/Benefits.md

 ## Support for thin wallets
 In order to allow DigiAssets wallets to run on mobile devices, the protocol must be able to verify DigiAsset transactions without the need to run a full DigiByte node.

-Thin DigiByte wallets, a.k.a [SPV clients](https://en.DigiByte.it/wiki/Scalability#Simplified_payment_verification) are nodes in the DigiByte network that do not keep all the blockchain data but instead keep only the block headers and verify that those connect correctly and that the difficulty is high enough so that the chain can be reasonably trusted.
+"Lite" DigiByte wallets, a.k.a [SPV clients](https://en.DigiByte.it/wiki/Scalability#Simplified_payment_verification) are nodes in the DigiByte network that do not keep all the blockchain data but instead keep only the block headers and verify that those connect correctly and that the difficulty is high enough so that the chain can be reasonably trusted.
 Full data (and Merkle branch linking to blocks) are only requested for transactions relevant to the addresses in the wallet, thus using the Merkle tree structure to prove inclusion in a block without needing the full contents of the block.
 In particular, the thin client does not *verify* transaction validity but instead *deduces* that validity from the inclusion in valid blocks of the longest chain.

 This general type of SPV clients **cannot**, in principle, support the DigiAssets protocol.
-The reason is that DigiByte miners are *color blind* and thus treat color transactions as standard DigiByte transactions and ignore the entire asset meta structure that can only be parsed and understood by nodes running the DigiAssets software.
+The reason is that DigiByte miners are *color blind* and thus treat DigiAsset transactions as standard DigiByte transactions and ignore the entire asset meta structure that can only be parsed and understood by nodes running the DigiAssets software.

 In particular, miners **do not verify the DigiAsset aspects of transactions**.
 Therefore, any DigiAssets client **must verify DigiAsset transactions on its own**, and to that effect must keep extra relevant data about the history of transactions.

-Thus, SPV support for DigiAssets is subtle and the differences between color aware SPV clients depend on how much extra data must be kept, and how it is handled by the client in order to process and verify DigiAsset transactions.
+Thus, SPV support for DigiAssets is subtle and the differences between DigiAsset aware SPV clients depend on how much extra data must be kept, and how it is handled by the client in order to process and verify DigiAsset transactions.

 There are a few possibilities:
 * The worst case scenario is keeping the full history of all transactions supported by the DigiAsset coin protocol, regardless of whether or not those transactions have anything to do with the assets in your wallet.